Euro zone bond markets back on rate hike watch | Headlines

 Euro zone bond markets back on rate hike watch

-Still, 10-year bond yields across the bloc held above lows hit in the past week as central banks including the ECB talked down aggressive market pricing on rates.
-Italy's 10-year bond yield was up 2 basis points (bps) at 0.95%, having jumped almost 10 bps on Wednesday.
+Still, 10-year bond yields across the bloc held above lows hit in the past week, driven by central banks including the ECB talking down aggressive market pricing on rates.
+Italy's 10-year bond yield was up 2 basis points (bps) at 0.95% by 1552 GMT, having jumped almost 10 bps on Wednesday.

+Bund yields were up nearly 2 bps to -0.23% after rising nearly 3 bps earlier in the session.
+Money-market pricing also reflected a swing back to investors positioning themselves for rate hikes coming sooner rather than later.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)